komodo-techtuesday/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 The `ac_perc` parameter has two different functionailites depending on the configuation of the chain params.

 #### ac_perc without ac_founders
 When `ac_perc` is used without [`-ac_founders`](../installations/asset-chain-parameters.html#ac-founders) the chain will follow an inflation tax model.
-In this model, the `-ac_perc` parameter is the percentage added to the block reward, and the transactions that allocate these rewards are sent to the `-ac_pubkey` address.
-Naturally, for this configuration to function the `-ac_pubkey` parameter must be included.
+In this model, the `-ac_perc` parameter is the percentage added to the block reward, and the transactions that allocate these rewards are sent to the `-ac_pubkey` address or `-ac_script` address.
+Naturally, for this configuration to function the `-ac_pubkey` parameter or the `-ac_script` parameter must be included.

 For example, if `-ac_reward=100000000` and `-ac_perc=10000000`, for each block mined the miner receives 100000000 satoshis (1 coin), and the owner of the `-ac_pubkey` address receives 10000000 satoshis (0.1 coin, which is 10% of the miner's reward).
 The amount sent to the pubkey is not taken from the user, rather it is created at this point.
 Therefore, each transaction inflates the overall coin supply.